numaproj/numaflow-python/examples/developer_guide/README.md

 6. Run `make image` to build your image.
 7. Now you have the image with your customized example and your code change to test in a numaflow pipeline.
 Example pipeline `pipeline-numaflow.yaml` is also provided in this `developer_guide` folder.
 Please check [numaflow](https://numaflow.numaproj.io/) for more details.

 Each example directory has a Makefile which can be used to build, tag, and push images.
-In most cases, the `image-push` target should be used.
+If you want to build the image and immediately push it to quay.io, use the `image-push` target.
-However, `buildx`, which is used to support multiple architectures, does not make a built image available locally.
-In the case that a developer wants this functionality, they can use the `image` target.
+If you want to build a local image without pushing, use the `image` target.

 After making changes to the SDK, if you want to build all the example images at once, in the root directory you can run:
 ```shell